-🔋 My Stoke 2 Battery is Reading Very Low Voltage — What Should I Do?Updated a day ago
+🔋 My Stoke 2 Battery is Reading Very Low Voltage — What Should I Do?Updated 4 months ago

 If your Stoke 2 battery is reading something like 1.7V, it’s fallen well below safe voltage levels.
 This can happen after extended storage without charging.